tuppi-ovh/data-server-pi/README.md

 Python > 3.5 is requered.

-It is required to install these packages:
+It is required to install packages:
-- pandas by `python3 -m pip install pandas`
-- BeautifulSoup by `python3 -m pip install bs4`
-- matplotlib by `python3 -m pip install matplotlib`
-- huawei_lte_api by `python3 -m pip install huawei_lte_api`
+- python3 -m pip install -r requirements.txt
 - serial interface:
     - if Linux by `sudo apt-get update; sudo apt-get install python-serial python3-serial`
     - if Windows by `python3 -m pip install serial`